 We traveled to the beautiful Caribbean island of Curacao in the summer of 2019.
 Curacao is one one of the Dutch Caribbean islands known as the ABC islands (Aruba, Bonaire, Curacao), and is about 60 miles north of the Venezuelan coast.
 We fell in love with Curacao immediately.
 The waters were crystal clear, the views from the hills were gorgeous, the trade winds were cool and delightful, and the people were very friendly.

 We visited several beaches in Curacao, all of which were stunning and each with its own unique personality.
-Grote Knip on the east end of the island was our favorite beach with bright turqoise waters–a can’t-miss in our books.
+Grote Knip on the west end of the island was our favorite beach with bright turqoise waters–a can’t-miss in our books.
 We also enjoyed Cas Abao and Laguna beach, both of which had excellent snorkeling.
 We brought our own snorkels, as there are so many great snorkeling spots around the island.

 We spent a fun (and physically taxing) day at Cristoffel National Park, scaling the Cristoffel Mountain Trail.
 Molly, 8, and Michael, 7, joined in a climb that is not for the faint of heart.
 We made it about 2/3 of the way up the mountain before calling it a day.
 The park also boasts an Orchid trail, historic ruins, and a former plantation.
 Near the park you can also enjoy Shete Boka park, where huge waves thunder into an underground cavern and turtles lay their eggs.